德性

 Meanings

-2. 2 (colloquial, déxing) a disgusting/contemptible manner — 'look at you'
+2. 2 a disgusting or contemptible manner; 'look at the state of you'

 Examples